HuihuiHotpot/AI-Driven-Fuel-Design-Framework/README.md

 This repository contains the code used in the manuscript titled:

-> *"An AI-driven framework for fuel design in physicochemical property space toward sustainable engine combustion."*
+> *"An AI-driven framework for fuel design in physicochemical property space towards sustainable engine combustion."*

 The framework consists of two main modules:
 1. **Data Splitting** for constructing six representative folds to support robust training, validation, and unbiased testing.